 What if I just accept this mediocre body of mine that is neither big nor small.
 Just in between.
 And I embrace that I have no desire to work for rock hard abs or 18% body fat.
 And I make peace with it and decide that when I lie on my deathbed I will never regret having just been me.
 Take me or leave me.

 What if I am a mediocre home manager who rarely dusts and mostly maintains order and makes real food but sometimes buys pizza and who is horrified at moments by the utter mess in some areas of her home.
 Who loves to menu plan and budget but then breaks her own rules and pushes back against rigidity.
 Who doesn’t care about decorating and fancy things.
 Whose home is humble but safe.

 What if I am not cut out for the frantic pace of this society and cannot even begin to keep up.
 And see so many others with what appears to be boundless energy and stamina but know that I need tons of solitude and calm, an abundance of rest, and swaths of unscheduled time in order to be healthy.
-Body, Spirit, Soul healthy.
+Body, Mind, Spirit healthy.
 Am I enough?

 What if I am too religious for some and not spiritual enough for others.
 Non-evangelistic.
 Not bold enough.
 Yet willing to share in quiet ways, in genuine relationship, my deeply rooted faith.
 And my doubts and insecurities.
 This will have to be enough.